 About license violations

-Warnings and violations occur when you exceed the maximum daily indexing volume allowed for your license.
+License violations occur when you exceed the maximum daily indexing volume allowed for your license.
 Daily indexing volume is measured from midnight to midnight by the clock on the license master.

 What happens during a license violation?